 September 10th is World Suicide Prevention Day, something I hold very close to my heart.
-It’s been approximately six months since I last felt dangerously suicidal.
+It’s been approximately three years since I last felt dangerously suicidal.
 I can proudly say that even my passive suicidal thoughts have silenced, making this the first time in my adult life that I can say ‘I’m happy’ without a moment of hesitation.

 “Suicide was always on my mind.
 It lived in both the forefront and the background for the majority of my life.”

 I can’t recall the first time I felt like suicide was an option.
 Perhaps it was even before I even knew what the word ‘suicide‘ meant.
 All I can tell you is that suicide was always on my mind.
 It lived in both the forefront and the background for the majority of my life.
 Sometimes yelling, sometimes whispering, but always present.

 I’ve talked about being passively suicidal before, along with a detailed discussion on what exactly it means.
 At the time I was very passively suicidal with periods of being active.
 Both are horrible places to be and left me with no zest for any area of my life.
 Everything was too overwhelming, loud, and scary.
 The only place I felt safe was in my sleep, and even then it was seldom.

 It feels different for anyone, so for me to try and explain exactly what it feels like would be very one sided.